 To ensure active participation and exchange with teaching staff and fellow participants, a maximum of 40 participants will be admitted to this course.

 This course offers a unique opportunity to learn from leading academics and experts in the field of children’s rights and international law.
 The lectures and workshops are combined with a number of educational field trips; you will visit an NGO and the visit to the International Criminal Court in The Hague will introduce you to the law and practice of international criminal justice.
 The course also offers plenty of opportunities to network with fellow students and practitioners from all over the world.

 This video can not be shown because you did not accept cookies.You can leave our website to view this video.

-The tuition fee for the 2020 session is €950.
-We offer a special early bird fee of €800 to the participants who register before 1 March 2020.
+The tuition fee is €950.
+We offer an early bird fee of €800 to the participants who register before 1 March 2020.
 Leiden University students and students from partner universities also pay a reduced fee of €800.
 Unfortunately, there are no scholarships available for this course.

 The fee includes access to the course materials, a certificate of participation, visits, lunches and refreshments on class days, a course dinner and a drinks reception.